Eating the food cart street in a New York afternoon

-NEW YORK (Reuters) - This round-the-world trip can be completed in an afternoon, costs less than $100 and comes with hot sauce.
+NEW YORK, June 12 (Reuters) - This round-the-world trip can be completed in an afternoon, costs less than $100 and comes with hot sauce.

 From Tibetan momos (dumplings) to Uruguayan alfajors (cookies), the food consumed on New York’s Eat The Street tours offers a taste of immigrant life in the world’s most ethnically diverse neighborhood - the borough of Queens, where more than 160 languages are spoken.